Top India Car News (December 12-16): Maruti & Mahindra New Crash Test Reports, Hyundai Ioniq 5 Debut Date Announced, Maruti Showcased Its Flex-Fuel Wagon R, And More | CarDekho.com

-Car News That Mattered This Week (December 12-17): Crash Test Reports, New Unveilings & Launches, Details On Upcoming Cars And More
+Car News That Mattered This Week (December 12-17): Crash Test Reports, New Unveilings & Launch, Details On Upcoming Cars And More

 Apart from a few significant crash test results, we also received information and updates on a couple of new EVs and upcoming products in India.

-Several Global NCAP crash test results on revised norms made headlines this week, while we also got updates on two new EVs heading to India, one from Hyundai and the other from Citroen.
+Several Global NCAP crash test results on revised norms made headlines this week, while we also got updates on two new EVs, one from Hyundai and the other from Citroen, headed to India.
 Not to mention, Maruti unveiled its first mass-market flex-fuel vehicle.

 A lot more happened this week, and the most essential highlights are included here.